Section 6: That’s Mica, alLedgedly

 That was the first surprise – I knew he lived in Durham but had no idea where; I happened to recognize the property from news reports – the second was a bit more personal.
 I can humbly admit that I’ve had a street named after me, apparently.

 After all that unintentional excitement, figuring out the (altered) contours and determining where I should find the arm of the dirt road to the trail added just a bit more.
 Fortunately, I guessed correctly seeing as though my ride simply left me there to figure it out.
 I found my old friend the Lone Pine and was again on the Mattabesett within a few minutes, heading north.

 Starting out in Madison’s Rockland Preserve, the Mattabesett shares some mileage with the Preserve’s David Houston Trail.
-The (excellent) Rockland Preserve website only mentions that Houston was a “friend, teacher, and naturalist.”
-But there are some pdf’s worth reading there, especially about old-school charcoal making.
+The Rockland Preserve website only mentions that Houston was a “friend, teacher, and naturalist.”

 The first 15 minutes or so of my hike was fairly unremarkable, save for the new experience of white granular stone underneath my feet.
 Then, as happens on every hike, I came upon my first view of the day.
 And you know what that means!
 A picture!

 Well I’ll be!
 With last section’s Totoket Mountain and Bluff Head in the distance, it’s that very same new development that caused such consternation 30 minutes prior while looking for the dirt road to start my hike!
 The dashing first picture at the top of this page was also from this first lookout as well.

 After a quick dip back into the woods away from the cliffs, the trail climbs up to a pile of rocks.
-But not just any ol’ pile of rock, no!
+But not just any ol’ pile of rocks, no!
 These are the Selectman’s Stones and they mark the tri-corner of Durham, Madison, and Guilford!
 And they are really quite old, too, as carving initials into rocks was the only way to keep town boundaries straight one hundred-plus years ago.